105mm Gun Tank M60 at the Russell Military Museum.

 The location of components of the fire control system is the subject of this drawing.
 (Picture from TM 9-2350-215-10.)

 The commander's rangefinder was a coincidence model that did not require the visual acuity of older stereoscopic rangefinders.
 The commander used the vertical and horizontal adjustment knobs and finally the range knob to align the target images from the left and right lenses until they were in coincidence.
 Once this occurred the range could be read through the range scale window.
 The M17C was 84" (213cm) long including the end housing assemblies, 14" (36cm) wide, 12" (30cm) tall, and weighed 149lb (67.6kg) including the end housing assemblies.
 Its base length was 79" (200cm), magnification was 10x, and its real field of view was 4°.
 It could provide ranges from 500 to 4,400m.
+At the right are sketches of its coincidence reticle at the top and the gun laying reticle below.
+The coincidence reticle was used as a guide to tell if the rangefinder was properly aligned, and would form a cross when this was so.
 (Picture from TM 9-2350-215-10.)

 Left main housing assembly optical components: A. End housing window.
 B. End housing penta reflector.
 C. End housing wedge.
 D. Range finder end window.
 E. Filter.
 F. Porro reflector.
 G. Porro reflector.
 H. Objective lens.
 J. Correction wedge.
 K. Correction wedge.
 L. Right reticle lamp.
 M. Reticle window.
 N. Collimator lens.
 P. Right coincidence reticle.
 Q. Collective lens.
 R. Main boresight reticle.
 S. Collective lens.
 T. First erector lens.
 U. Correction wedge.
 V. Correction wedge.
 W. Correction wedge.